Recognising individuals who make significant, ongoing contributions

 |Honorary Clinical Professor||Honorary Melbourne Enterprise Professor|

-Current salaried staff of the University may submit a recommendation to award an honorary title, making a case for the award on the basis of an individual's significant ongoing contributions to the Faculty.
+Current salaried staff of the University may submit a recommendation to award an honorific title, making a case for the award on the basis of an individual's significant ongoing contributions to the Faculty.

-The recommendation process varies for different honorary titles, and further information is available to current salaried staff on the process for both the recommendation for award and renewal of existing honorary titles equivalent to:
+The recommendation process varies for different titles, and further information is available to current salaried staff on the process for both the recommendation for award and renewal of existing titles equivalent to:

 Conditions of award

-Individuals awarded honorary titles are expected to comply with University of Melbourne statutes, regulations and policies relevant to the activities they undertake in their honorary capacity.
+Individuals awarded honorific titles are expected to comply with University of Melbourne statutes, regulations and policies relevant to the activities they undertake in their honorary capacity.

 Breaches of University statutes, regulations and policies may result in the withdrawal of an honorary title.
 An honorary title may also be withdrawn before the term of award, if the individual ceases to contribute to the activities of the University.